cdoorenweerd/PyCOIStats/README.md

 Most other software counts 1 difference in 8 bases: 12.5% difference.
 PyCOIStats counts 1 difference in 5 bases (ignoring the ambiguities and not counting them towards compared strand length): 20.0% difference.

-Ideally, when COI data is of extremely high quality and all sequences are of equal length and have no ambiguous bases, this would not make a difference.
-However, practice is that missing or ambiguous data is common and should be interpreted correctly.

 ### Computational demand

-The modules with pairwise comparisons will have exponential increases in computational time increases with more sequences.
-However, it should be able to handle 5,000 sequences [12.5 million pairwise comparisons] in a couple of hours on most desktop machines, for larger datasets a computing cluster is advisable.
-I have not tested the limits of dataset sizes that can be handled, but 10,000 sequences [50 million pairwise comparisons] is probably pushing it.
+Two scripts perform pairwise comparisons: the aln_hapcounter.py script compares sequences within species (less computationally intensive), and  aln_pdistancer.py compares sequences across the full alignment (more computationally intenstive).
+The pairwise comparisons will have exponential increases in computational time with more sequences.
+For a rough reference indication; running 8,000 sequences of 1493 base pairs took about 3 hours on a basic desktop machine.
+The scripts use basic python (specifically, the [itertools.combations](https://docs.python.org/3/library/itertools.html) function) which does not allow for use of multiple cores.
+The full dataset csv file created by aln_pdistancer is often too large to open with a spreadsheet editor (e.g., microsoft excel) but can be read directly by the Jupyter notebook to plot graphs (see examples).

 ### Alignment input format

-Multisequence alignments are imported using the [biopython](https://biopython.org/) package, supporting commonly used formats such as FASTA, NEXUS or PHYLIP.
-For a full list of supported formats see [biopython documentation](https://biopython.org/docs/dev/api/Bio.AlignIO.html).
+Multisequence alignments are imported using the [biopython](https://biopython.org/) package, supporting commonly used formats such as FASTA, NEXUS and PHYLIP.
+For a full list of supported formats see the [biopython documentation](https://biopython.org/docs/dev/api/Bio.AlignIO.html).

 The modules were created with haploid sequence data in mind but will run on any DNA sequence alignment.
-For diploid or polyploid sources however, ambiguity in the DNA character assignment can mean a) uncertainty in the data or b) different alleles -- it makes more sense to count such ambiguities as differences.
+For diploid or polyploid sources however, ambiguity in the DNA character assignment can mean either uncertainty in the data or heterozygosity -- it often makes more sense to count such ambiguities as differences.

 ### Species name recognition